 After breakfast in West Memphis, Arkansas, we drove our Ford Taurus toward Graceland.
 Elvis Presley’s Graceland is an estate where Elvis Presley lived for 20 years.
 He died here, and he is buried on the grounds outside the house.
-Elvis bought this house for $100 thousand in 1957.
+Elvis bought this house for $102 thousand in 1957.
 Graceland has been open to tourists since 1982.

 The tour closes at the graves in the backyard.
-I had tears in my eyes; the tour of Elvis’ life was so real.
+I had tears in my eyes; the tour of Elvis’ life was real.

 If you are an Elvis fan, the trip to Memphis is well worth it.
 I cannot say that I’m a big Elvis fan, though this excursion was one of the top memories from the whole Deep South trip.
-We are convinced that you can not go to Memphis, TN, and not see Graceland.
-It was exciting, it was wonderful, and sad at the same time, and it was history before our eyes, presented in the best way possible.
+We are convinced you can not go to Memphis, TN, and not see Graceland.
+It was exciting, wonderful, and sad at the same time, and it was history before our eyes, presented in the best way possible.

 After the Graceland mansion tour, we visited Whitehaven Church to listen to gospel music at its best.
 The 2.5-hour service started at 11 a.m. and was worth attending.

-Story continues at Memphis, Tennessee
+The story continues in Memphis, Tennessee